Happy New Year SVG 🎇 Craft Down to 2024!

 I made my design 7.5 inches tall to fit inside the shadow box, but have to admit I was cutting it a bit fine as it only just fit!

-I definitely wouldn’t recommend going much smaller than about 5 inches in height as some of the firework details are quite thin so if you make the design smaller it may be difficult to cut.
+I don’t recommend going much smaller than about 5 inches in height as some of the firework details are quite thin so if you make the design smaller it may be difficult to cut.

 When you’re happy with the size of the SVG in Design Space, click “Make It” and follow the instructions on-screen to cut out all the layers.